corbinrobb/corbinrobb/README.md

 I do that coding stuff and I very much enjoy it.
 \
-I would call myself a problem solver and crafter of fine web experiences.
-I also go by Full-Stack Developer because it is written on the certificate that I got from Bloom Institute of Technology (formerly Lambda School).
+I am a Full-Stack Developer that was trained by Bloom Institute of Technology (formerly Lambda School).
 \
 I am always excited to learn new things and I am a huge fan of self teaching, especially through experience.
 Go fast and break things or go slow and be careful, both are fine by me as long as I get to keep moving and learning.
 Building projects as a developer is a dream come true.
 I get to work with smart and talented people while using my brain to come up with elegant solutions to complex problems.